alienth/torstatus/doc/DESIGN.rst

 capable of looking up relays by nickname, IP address, or fingerprint.

 Thanks to gzip compression, many page sizes are smaller than the page sizes of the old implementation.
-However, CSS files are not compressed, and many images (including flags, but especially the image in the header) are far too large to expect torified clients to download happily (in my opinion).
+However many images (including flags, but especially the image in the header) are far too large to expect torified clients to download happily (in my opinion).

-There is a lot of django middleware that handles stylesheets and static media intelligently; one such middleware is called django-compress.
-Using django-compress or similar middleware should shave about 3-8 KB off of any page size.

 Currently, the average country flag is about 1KB, and there are about 80 unique country flags displayed for every index page of ALL routers